davea42/libdwarf-regressiontests/README.md

 to the configure command.

-Note that any existing date-versioned libdwarf will be named libdwarf.so.1 and no semantic-version libdwarf will ever be named with libdwarf.so.1 (we will skip from libdwarf.so.0 to libdwarf.so.2 at some point in the future).
+Note that any existing date-versioned shared-library libdwarf is named libdwarf.so.1 and no semantic-version shared-library libdwarf will ever be named libdwarf.so.1 (we will skip from libdwarf.so.0 to libdwarf.so.2 at some point in the future).